hmrc/breathing-space-if-stub/README.md

 Below is a list of special Nino values that, when passed to any of the stateless stub endpoints, will produce a special response from the stub (such as an error response).

+All Nino values below are without a suffix letter but if a suffix letter is sent then it will be treated the same as if it were not present in the Nino

-Any Nino that begins with the characters "BS" and ends with the character "B" (for 'bad') will result in the stub returning an unhappy Http response code.
+Any Nino that begins with the characters "BS" will result in the stub returning an unhappy Http response code.

 The last 3 digits of the Nino can be used to specify exactly what response code the stub should return.
 So for instance:

     NINO           Http Response Code
     ------------------------------------------------
-    "BS000400B" => 400
+    "BS000400" => 400
-    "BS000404B" => 404
+    "BS000404" => 404
-    "BS000502B" => 502
+    "BS000502" => 502

 If the last 3 digits is not within the standard range of Http error codes then a '500' code will be returned.